HISTORIC IOWA STATE PENITENTIARY

 JACK NUTTER: Any one who served as correctional officer, administrator, counselor, etc. at the Iowa State Prison in recent years will remember Jack Nutter who passed away at the new prison December 8, 2021 at age 84.

 This picture was when he mustered into death row in 1957 as a 19 year old condemned man.
 As years went by Iowa did away with the death penalty and Jack spent years behind the walls he loved.
 After he was transferred to new Correctional Center he wanted to return to home - the old prison.
-Find his interview on the documentary “The Fort: 177 Years of Law & Punishment at the Iowa State Penitentiary” at the bottom of this page.
+Find his interview on the documentary “The Fort: 177 Years of Law & Punishment at the Iowa State Penitentiary” at the bottom of this page or learn more here.

 ROBERT POINDEXTER: Poindexter was convicted in 1950 of robbing a railroad ticket office and was housed at the Iowa State Penitentiary.
 He gained international recognition in 1960 for running a four minute mile, the only person in a penal institution to do so.'